-Marin Municipal Water District Desalination Plan EIR (URS, 2008) and Unpublished Updates (URS, 2021)
+Marin Municipal Water District Desalination Plan EIR (URS, 2008) and MMWD Desalination Supply Study (Kennedy Jenks and Jacobs, 2021)

 The 2008 report describes an Environmental Impact Statement of the proposed desalinization plant in San Rafael.
-The 2021 updates present the overall design parameters and concepts for the two approaches to a supplemental desalination supply.
-The report summarizes the availability, capacity, conceptual construction costs and potential schedule for a short-term (12-month) leased seawater desalination facility with a capacity of approximately 3.6 MGD.
+The 2021 Kennedy Jenks-Jacobs report presents the overall design parameters and concepts for the two approaches to a supplemental desalination supply.
+The report summarizes the availability, capacity, conceptual construction costs for long-term 5-, 10-, and 15- MGD plays and a potential schedule for a short-term (12-month) leased seawater desalination facility with a capacity of approximately 3.6 MGD.

-MMWD's In-System "Bottleneck" Study (W&C, 2022)
+MMWD's In-System "Bottleneck" Study (Woodard and Curran, 2022)

-The 2022 report describes potential improvements to the District's water conveyance system which would allow excess winter water to be moved from the SCWA (Sonoma County Water Agency) system through Marin Water's system to meet demand and fill existing storage.
-The report focuses on five different conveyance improvement projects (North Redwood Highway, Santa Margarita, Forbes Hill, San Quentin, and Federal Works) and describes the associated costs for each project.
+The 2022 report describes potential improvements to Marin Water's water distribution system that would allow excess winter water to be conveyed from the Sonoma Water's system through Marin Water's system to meet demand and fill existing distribution system storage.
+The report focuses on five different distribution system improvement projects (North Redwood Highway, Santa Margarita, Forbes Hill, San Quentin, and Federal Works) and describes the associated costs for each project.